lanberb/maruco/README.md

 # Maruco
-This plugin for Figma that makes rules for component naming.
+A plugin for Figma that makes rules for component naming.

 ## What rules are created by Maruco?
 1. Defines string format rules. (ex.
 Pascal Case, Snake Case)